Jacksonville Domestic Violence Lawyer

 What Happens When you are Brought to District Court for a Bond Hearing

 If you are brought to District Court for a bond hearing, remember that the court is not there to try your case.
-Many defendants will want to tell the judge what happened or explain the situation.
+Many defendants want to tell the judge what happened or explain the situation.
 This is an enormous mistake, as what you say will only be used against you.

-Contact a Domestic Violence Attorney Today
+Contact Our Domestic Violence Lawyer in Jacksonville, NC Today

 The Opinions That Matter Most